AI Company Incorporation in Argentina

 Key Activities:

-• Identification of High-Demand Sub-sectors: Evaluate potential niches, such as AI-driven technology manufacturing, business operations optimization using AI, and other innovative AI applications.
+• Identification of High-Demand Sub-sectors: Evaluate potential niches, such as AI-driven technology manufacturing, business operations optimization using AI, and other innovative AI & Advanced Technology applications.
 The main entry point is Buenos Aires due to its major metropolitan tech talent hub and a global center for startups and business innovation, following Córdoba.

 • Definition of Target Audience: Determine the ideal customer profile, whether targeting domestic companies or exporting AI-technology/software to the Spanish‑speaking Latin American market and global markets, including Europe and North America (including the USA).